Gabriel-F36/IndividualProject-1/README.md

 This is a todolist

-you will start by getting 4 choices
+You will start by getting 4 choices

 (1) Show task list (by date or project)
 (2) Add new task
 (3) Edit task (update, mark as done, remove